CoinFabrik/CyScout/solidity/codeql/docs/docs/readme.md

 - **Extractor and Database Schema**: Usable and functional for Solidity codebases.
 - **Current Work**: We are actively developing a cleaner AST, CFG, and Dataflow support to enhance the detection of vulnerabilities.
-- **Proof of Concept (PoC)**: Three simple detector examples are provided to demonstrate basic usage and potential.
+- **Proof of Concept (PoC)**: Nine simple detector examples are provided to demonstrate basic usage and potential.

 ## 🏁 Getting Started